The 10 Worst Places To Live In Massachusetts For 2023

-The worst places to live in Massachusetts are Chelsea and Brockton for 2023 based on Friday Night Science.
+The worst places to live in Massachusetts are Chelsea and Fall River for 2024 based on Friday Night Science.

 Massachusetts is, by all accounts, a very special place in this country.
 You’ve got a ton of history and culture.
 Its residents are proud Americans with a rich sense of passion and purpose.
 Avid sports fans, and true-blood, die-hard folks, without whom, this nation wouldn’t be the same.